 The solution to these issues is working with a payment processor who can give you the time of day.
 This means a dedicated account manager to serve as a point person for problem resolution.
 It also means a more flexible fee and payment structure that works for your business.
 Rather than having to adopt the policies of a large company like PayPal or Square (the Wizard of Oz behind Shopify Payments).

 A QR code is essentially a little chessboard of black and white squares that can be scanned with a phone.
 Which will then direct the scanner to a website.
-If the end goal of directing the scanner to this website is to collect payment, they’ll be greeted by a payment gateway.
+If the end goal of directing the scanner to this website is to collect a payment, they’ll be greeted by a payment gateway.

 QR codes are increasingly being used in restaurants to expedite service, especially table turnover.
 The placing of orders and tabulating of the final bill becomes a simultaneous activity that doesn’t require a server to take a plastic card to a terminal in the back and add up the final check.